jpalat/WhichTab/README.md

 WhichTab
 ========

-Safari Extension for finding and selecting tabs
+Safari Extension for finding and selecting tabs.